t-prinz/cisco-ucs/README.md

 module_utils = /usr/share/ucsm-ansible/utils
 ```

-# Using the example files to add a NTP server
+# Using the example playbooks

 Create a directory and copy the example roles directory